 Meets every Friday morning at 8 a.m. at Brookhaven Park, 110th and Harrison.

-St. Gerald Athletic Committee sponsors sports activities for the youth of the parish including soccer, basketball, volleyball and baseball.
+St. Gerald Athletic Committee sponsors sports activities for the youth of the parish including boys & girls soccer, boys & girls basketball, girls volleyball and baseball.
 The principles of a Catholic, faith-based sports program are: placing faith and family first, contributing to the mission of Christ in the world, and actively engaging in the Catholic faith community.

 Women's Golf League